- What the Scriptures say about Godly authority

 So, what does the rebellious woman say?
 "I don't want to be loved.
 I don't want to be honored.
 I don't want to be protected."
 A woman who asserts that she needs no such protection is akin to a heart or lung which determines that it no longer needs the ribs.
 Exposed and unprotected, at the slightest blow the organs would fail and the entire body would die.

-Below are videos on biblical womanhood as seen in Titus Chapter 2 by Dr. Voddie Baucham which is truly worth listening to.
+Below is a teachig on biblical womanhood as seen in Titus Chapter 2 by Dr. Voddie Baucham which is truly worth listening to.
 These videos will set the foundation for our next topic in this series which will deal with the root causes of the rebellion to this role for women and men.